expo/expo/docs/pages/guides/authentication.md

 - Your app needs to conform to the URI scheme matching your bundle identifier.
   - _Standalone_: Automatically added, do nothing.
   - _Bare workflow_: Run `npx uri-scheme add <your bundle id> --ios`
-- To test this you can:
+- To test this you can use `expo run:ios` or create a development build.
-  1. Eject to bare: `expo prebuild` and run `yarn ios`
-  2. Build a simulator app: `expo build:ios -t simulator` on `eas build`
-  3. Build a production IPA: `expo build:ios` or `eas build`
 - Whenever you change the values in **app.json** you'll need to rebuild the native app.

 **Troubleshooting**